jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `header`

-A fixed header component on top of the modal.
+A header component outside of the ScrollView, on top of the modal.

 - If your header has to be at the top of the modal, without floating on the content you pass `isAbsolute: false`
 - If your header has to float on top of the content, like a close squared button, you have to `isAbsolute: true`.
 It will skip the height calculation of the header and avoid to change the scrollview height.